mkitzan/terminus/README.md

 Must declare either 'search', 'stats', and 'tsv' as the first argument.

       user@host: sql search SELECT title, author, year FROM books UNION SELECT title, author, year FROM stories
-- tsv, allows user to export a query as a tsv file for use in other programs or applications.
+- export, allows user to export a query as a tsv file for use in other programs or applications.

-      user@host: tsv -F false -T not manga -T not art book
+      user@host: export -F false -T ! manga ^ ! art book
 - system, allows user to create new DB objects from within the program.
 Applicable DB objects include new tables, users, columns (for existing tables).